 Pew defines stakeholder outreach and engagement as working with a broad range of entities, collaborating with state-level partners, and engaging local stakeholders.
-LOIC staff determined that Kentucky has been active in such stakeholder engagement activities since 2004 through efforts such as the 2004 Kentucky Broadband Task Force, Kentucky Infrastructure Authority (KIA) collaboration with ConnectKentucky, the 2010 creation of the Office of Broadband Outreach and Development (OBOD), the creation of the Kentucky Communications Network Authority (KCNA) in 2015, and the wholesale agreement with Accelecom in 2017.
+LOIC staff determined that Kentucky has been active in such stakeholder engagement activities since 2004 through efforts such as the 2004 Kentucky Broadband Task Force, Kentucky Infrastructure Authority (KIA) collaboration with ConnectKentucky, the 2010 creation of the Office of Broadband Outreach and Development (OBOD), the creation of the Kentucky Communications Network Authority (KCNA) in 2015, and the wholesaler agreement with Accelecom (previously known as OpenFiber Kentucky LLC) in 2017.